PowerShell/PowerShell-IoT/README.md

 Install-Module Microsoft.PowerShell.IoT
 ```

+Please note that since this module works with Hardware, higher privileges are required (run PowerShell with `sudo`, or as `root` user)

 Then see the section on [running](#running).

 If you want to write a module that uses PowerShell IoT, include it in the `RequiredModules` field of your module manifest.